Open access policies at MIT

 In March 2009, MIT faculty passed one of the country’s first open access policies.
-See below for information on how to deposit a paper under the policy, get download statistics on your papers, or opt out of the policy.
+As of April 2017, all MIT authors, including students, postdocs, and staff, can “opt-in” to an open access license.
+See below for information on how to deposit a paper, get download statistics on your papers, or opt out of the policy/license.

 - Deposit a paper

 Submit the final manuscript of scholarly articles to the Open Access Articles collection of DSpace.

 - Get download statistics